How Love Island and other reality TV can affect our mental health

 What impact does watching reality TV have on our mental health?
 Elsie, 17, shares her thoughts and gives some tips for ways you can look after your mental health while enjoying shows like Love Island.

 Whether you love it or hate it, Love Island has returned to our screens for the summer.

 Now don’t be fooled, I am (rather shamelessly) a Love Island fanatic.
-Allow me to personally guarantee you that for the next two months, the Love Island theme-tune will be blasting from my tv every night at 9pm.
-Whilst I sit anxiously on the edge of my seat, waiting to see if my favourite couple will be sent home or not, we must always remind ourselves that what we are seeing on our screens is far from reality.
+Allow me to personally guarantee you that for the next two months, the Love Island theme-tune will be blasting from my TV every night at 9pm.
+While I sit anxiously on the edge of my seat, waiting to see if my favourite couple will be sent home or not, we must always remind ourselves that what we are seeing on our screens is far from reality.

 As the countdown to summer draws closer, the pressures young people face are not helped by the commonly used phrase "beach body"; all bodies are "beach bodies".
 The show seemingly promotes the idea that physical appearance and attributes are more important than personality and character.
 It is a natural process for humans to compare ourselves with one another, often with the positive goal of bettering ourselves.
 However, sometimes this can be taken too far.
 The lack of body diversity on Love Island (one of its major criticisms) means young people - myself included - can be left feeling like our bodies are not ‘good enough’, which can elicit feelings of anxiety, depression and low self-esteem.